 ENERGY STAR® Qualified

 What is SEER and HSPF?

-SEER is an efficiency scale for air conditioning systems, and the larger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not astounding though, and the efficiency changes depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
-It tells you how efficient the unit is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are almost equal, if not superior depending on the AC you choose.
-The greatest difference between the two is that heat pumps can also add warmth to your home while an AC only cools.
+SEER is an efficiency guideline for air conditioning systems, and the larger the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
+It tells you how efficient the system is at heating.
+You can tell from these examples that as far as energy effiency goes, air conditioners are about equal, if not superior depending on the AC you choose.
+The greatest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC only cools.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
 We recommend a consultation with a ACE certified

 HVAC pro who has experience in your area before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
 Once the temperature sinks too low, it's difficult for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?

 A furnace is a stronger heating system